jillix/bind-filter/README.md

 valueLabel: '.valueLabel',
 // the value field container (can be 0 or more values, depending on the operator)
 valueField: '.valueField',
-// the type selector input element
+// the template selector input element
-typeSelector: '.types',
+templateSelector: '.templates',
 // DOM references to the field and operator inputs
 inputs: {
     field: 'select[name=field]',